xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 - `NetKVM\2k25\amd64`

-**Note:** When installing the vioserial driver, you may have to un-check the box which hides incompatible drivers.
-This is likely due to Windows not detecting a device which could currently utilize the driver.
+**Note* When installing the vioserial driver, you may have to un-check the box which hides incompatible drivers.
+This is likely due to Window**s not detecting a device which could currently utilize the driver.

 Once those are installed, we can continue the installation as normal then set the administrator password as normal.